 Eligibility Criteria for LLM Business Law

-Every university in the UK has its own rules and set of specifications as eligibility criteria.
-However, here are the base minimum pointers that all applicants need to fulfil to get admission in LLM business Law in the UK.
+The base requirements that all applicants need to fulfil to get admission in LLM Business Law in the UK include:

-- A bachelor's degree in subjects like LLB law, sociology, politics, economics, history etc from a recognized university with a minimum aggregate of 60% or more
+- A bachelor's degree in subjects like LLB law, sociology, politics, economics, history etc from a recognised university with a minimum aggregate of 60% or more

 - IELTS or other English language test scorecards with a minimum value of 6.5 or above for successful admission